universalcore/unicore-cms-a4w/README.rst

 We `cut the mustard`_, checking for support of ``querySelector``, ``localStorage`` and ``addEventListener`` before using `Filament Group’s loadJS`_ to asynchronously load our minified JavaScript file.
+This means that lower-end browsers get served a fast, HTML and CSS only, experience, while higher-end browsers get JavaScript enhancements.

 More Details
 ------------